Family seeks answers in 13-year-old cold case - KVIA

 Click here for updates on this story

-TEXARKANA, Texas (KTBS) — A Texarkana, Texas mother is appealing to the public, desperate to find her daughter 13 years after she disappeared.
+TEXARKANA, TX (KTBS) — A Texarkana, Texas mother is appealing to the public, desperate to find her daughter 13 years after she disappeared.

 LaToya Grissom was reported missing in 2007.
 While investigators have followed several leads over the years, they say the case now has new momentum.